cjdbarlow/bedside-notebook/anaesthesia/cthr/cpb.md

 Anaesthetist:
 * Monitor cardiac function as heart is slowly refilled
 Adjust infusions if necessary.
 Ensure good flow rates of carrier fluid to enable rapid titration and reduce the effect of dead space.
-	* Look for rapid rate of rise of the arterial line waveform
+* Optimise:
+	* Preload
+		* Evaluate with
+	* Contractility
+		* Evaluate with:
-	* Look at ventricular performance on TOE
+			* Ventricular performance on TOE
-	Global EF and wall function.
+			Global EF and wall function
-	* Start inotropes if required
-	* An IABP may be required if LV function is very poor
+			* Rate of rise of the arterial line waveform
+		* Increase with:
+			* Inotropes
+			* IABP
+			* ECMO
+	* Afterload
+	Note perfusing pressures (aim SBP <100mmHg during aortic decannulation), and optimise with:
+		* Vasodilators
+		* Vasopressors
+	* Rate
+	Note rate (and rhythm) and:
+		* Check pacing
+		* Consider pacing
+		Native conduction typically superior.
+			* Generally pace 88-90 to improve CO during weaning period.
+			Atrial pacing preferred if AV node is functional.
+			* DDD 88-90 at 15mA is a safe starting mode
+			* Use higher sensitivities (e.g. ~7mV) for diathermy
-* Defibrillate if required
+	* Rhythm
-Arrhythmias are common.
+	Defibrillate if required; arrhythmias are common.
 		* 10-20J, announce when charged
 		* Defibrillate when surgeon instructs
 		* May need multiple shocks if persistent VT/VF
 		* Pharmacotherapy may be required:
 			* IV amiodarone
 			* Magnesium
 			* Esmolol
-* Check pacing
-Generally pace 88-90 to improve CO during weaning period.
-* Aim SBP <100mmHg during aortic decannulation

 * Reverse heparinisation **when fully off bypass**